kaylatapiador/project-REST-rant/README.md

-# Project REST-Rant
+## REST-Rant

-REST-Rant is an app where users can review resturants.
+REST-Rant is an app where users can review restaurants.
+It provides functionalities to add, edit, and delete restaurant entries and user comments (rants) about those restaurants.

+## Technologies
+- Backend: Node.js, Express
+- Database: MongoDB
+- Frontend: EJS, HTML, CSS

+## Technical Information

     ## Routes

 | Method        |       Path    | Purpose  |
 | ------------- | ------------- | -------- |